-STEP DESCRIPTION Get detailed information about the conditions and the environment when the incident occurred.
-The following are key pieces of information required to make a good analysis: STEP 1 WHAT Vehicle Model, Engine, Transmission/Transaxle and the System (i.e. Radio).
+STEP DESCRIPTION formation about the conditions and the environment when the incident occurred. are key pieces of information required to make a good analysis: STEP 1 WHAT Vehicle Model, Engine, Transmission/Transaxle and the System (i.e. Radio).
 WHEN Date, Time of Day, Weather Conditions, Frequency.
-1 WHERE Road Conditions, Altitude and Traffic Situation.
-HOW System Symptoms, Operating Conditions (Other Components Interaction).
+WHERE Road Conditions, Altitude and Traffic Situation. ном System Symptoms, Operating Conditions (Other Components Interaction).
 Service History and if any After Market Accessories have been installed.
-J STEP 2 Verify the parai stem, road test if necessary. meter of the incident. cannot be duplicated, refer to "Incident Simulation Tests".
-K Get the proper diagnosis materials together including: Power Supply Routing STEP 3 System Operation Descriptions OILI 3 Applicable S ervice Manual Sections Check for any Service Bulletins Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
-STEP 4 Inspect the system for mechanical binding, loose connectors or wiring damage.
-Determine which circuits and components are involved and diagnose using the Power Supply Routing and Harness Layouts.
-STEP 5 Repair or replace the incident circuit or component.
-STEP 6 1 . stem in all modes.
+STEP 2 Verify the para stem, road test if necessary. meter of the incident. cannot be duplicated, refer to "Incident Simulation Tests".
+Get the proper diagnosis materials together including: Power Supply Routing STEP 3 System Operation Descriptions SILFS Applicable Service Manual Sections Check for any Service Bulletins Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
+STEP 4 ' stem for mechanical binding, loose connectors or wiring damage. ch circuits and components are involved and diagnose using the Power Supply Routing and Harness STEP 5 Repair or replace the incident circuit or component.
+STEP 6 , , stem in all modes.
 Verify the system works properly under all conditions.
 Make sure you have not inaded a new incident during your diagnosis or repair steps.